Free Tool

 3. How do I treat room modes once I find them?

 Three approaches: (1) Move the listening position to a node-free spot the tool highlights.
-(2) Move the speakers - corners excite all modes, away-from-walls excites fewer.
+(2) Move the speakers: corners excite all modes, away-from-walls excites fewer.
 (3) Add bass traps at the room corners and rear wall to absorb the worst peaks.
 Most rooms benefit from all three.

 4. What room dimensions are best for music listening?

-Avoid square rooms or rooms with two equal dimensions - they stack modes at the same frequencies and create huge peaks.
+Avoid square rooms or rooms with two equal dimensions.
+They stack modes at the same frequencies and create huge peaks.
 Golden ratio proportions (roughly 1 : 1.618 : 2.618) spread modes evenly across the spectrum.
 The calculator visualizes mode density so you can compare different aspect ratios for your build.